ARTLab-GT/hexed/README.md

 As its name suggests, Hexed scarcely presumes to change that.
 What it *does* aim to provide is a faster, more automated solver, enabling you to practice your witchcraft on a previously unattainable scale.
-Specifically, Hexed (or perhaps "Vexed", as a certain insightful friend suggested it might be more aptly named) is a C++ library which can solve the compressible Euler equations of aerodynamics on unstructured quad/hex meshes.
+Specifically, Hexed (or perhaps "Vexed", as a certain insightful friend suggested it might be more aptly named) is a C++ library which can solve the compressible Navier-Stokes equations of aerodynamics on unstructured quad/hex meshes.
 It can handle Cartesian meshes with hanging-node refinement, and it also provides a mechanism to automatically generate a body-fitted mesh from a Cartesian starting point.
 The high-order discontinuous Galerkin (DG) scheme is designed to achieve whatever level of accuracy is required with a much coarser mesh,